What Is a Diminished Value Claim?

 3. Apply the damage multiplier

 Next, you’ll need to find the damage multiplier.
-Insurance providers use the damage multiplier to better determine the diminished value of your vehicle based on the specific type of damage from the accident.
+Auto insurance companies use the damage multiplier to better determine the diminished value of your vehicle based on the specific type of damage from the accident.
+Every car insurance company uses the same system of damage multipliers.

 Damage multipliers range from 0.00 to 1.00, with 0.00 representing no structural damage and 1.00 representing the most significant damage.
 Once you find the damage multiplier for your car, you need to multiply that figure by the 10% cap value.

-Here’s an example building off the numbers from the second step.
-Let’s say your car’s base loss of value is $1,500 and it has major structural damage.
+For example, let’s say your car’s base loss of value is $1,500, and it has major structural damage.
 In this case, the damage multiplier is 0.75.
 To complete the next step of the formula, multiply $1,500 by 0.75 to find the adjusted loss of value, which is $1,125.

 Severe structural damage1.00